 By Kevin Krolicki and Taiga Uranaka

-TOKYO (Reuters) - The utility at the heart of Japan's nuclear crisis, Tokyo Electric Power Co, faced pressure Tuesday from heckling shareholders to shut all its reactors in a sign of growing Japanese opposition to nuclear energy.
+TOKYO (Reuters) - The utility at the heart of Japan's atomic crisis, Tokyo Electric Power Co, won institutional shareholder backing on Tuesday to keep its reactors in the face of anger from rank-and-file stockholders seeking an end to nuclear energy.

-Many shareholders at a rowdy annual general meeting in Tokyo heaped scorn on the utility's executives over their handling of the disaster at the Fukushima nuclear plant in March and the company's subsequent slide to near bankruptcy.
+Shareholders at the rowdy meeting heaped scorn on executives running the utility over their handling of the disaster at the nuclear plant and the company's subsequent slide to near bankruptcy.

-Security was tight as shareholders and protesters converged on the Prince Park Tower Hotel in central Tokyo.
+Security was tight as shareholders and protesters converged on the Prince Park Tower Hotel.

-The meeting started with thousands of stockholders packed into the venue and several hundred unable to find seats.
-The vote on the anti-nuclear proposal is expected later Tuesday.
+The meeting started with thousands of stockholders packed into the venue and several hundred unable to find seats to interrogate Tepco executives over their actions following the March 11 calamity.

-Three reactors went into meltdown after a massive earthquake and tsunami hit the plant on March 11, forcing 80,000 residents to evacuate as engineers battled radiation leaks, hydrogen explosions and overheating fuel rods.
+Three reactors went into meltdown after a massive earthquake and tsunami hit the plant, forcing 80,000 residents to evacuate as engineers battled radiation leaks, hydrogen explosions and overheating fuel rods.
 The earthquake and tsunami left nearly 24,000 people dead or missing.

 The utility's chairman, Tsunehisa Katsumata, opened the meeting with an apology.

 "We're working to get out of this crisis as quickly as possible," he said to scattered applause and one angry stockholder who shouted at the board members.

 Katsumata paused before answering hundreds of written questions from shareholders as one woman, who appeared on the verge of tears, shouted out that he should have quit on the day of the disaster.